 You do not need lots of in-depth, step-by-step photos for a welt seam because it is such an easy seam to sew.

-Note that we are talking about sewing a welt seam, not a welt pocket, which is a completely different tutorial!
+Note: that we are talking about sewing a welt seam, not a welt pocket, which is a completely different tutorial!
+I have a separate tutorial if you want to know how to sew a welt pocket!

 What Is A Welt Seam?